Abominable (2019 film)

 The film was announced in 2010 as its original title Everest.
-By 2016, Culton passed on the project after being replaced by Wilderman and Tim Johnson, but eventually rejoined in February 2018, replacing Johnson, who remained with the project as an executive producer.
+By 2016, Culton passed on the project after being replaced by Todd Wilderman and Tim Johnson, but eventually rejoined in February 2018, replacing Johnson, who remained with the project as an executive producer.
+Wilderman remained as co-director.
 DreamWorks announced in December 2016 that the film would be released in September 2019, with Pearl Studio and Zhong Ming You Ying Film co-producing the film.
 The cast were announced between March and June 2018.
 In May 2018, DreamWorks changed the title to Abominable.
 The music in the film was scored by Rupert Gregson-Williams.

 Abominable premiered at the Toronto International Film Festival on September 7, 2019, and was released by Universal Pictures in the United States on September 27 while Pearl Studio distributed the film in China.
-The film received generally positive reviews from critics for its animation and grossed over $188 million worldwide on a production budget of $75 million.
+The film received generally positive reviews from critics for its animation and grossed over $190 million worldwide on a production budget of $75 million.

 In Southeast Asia, Abominable has garnered controversy for a scene involving a map of the region with the nine-dash line, a contested demarcation line used by China to lay claim over a portion of the South China Sea.
 Due to this, the film has been banned in several countries involved in territorial disputes with China over the South China Sea—namely, the Philippines, Vietnam, and Malaysia.

 A follow-up television series, Abominable and the Invisible City, was released on streaming service Peacock and Hulu from October 2022 to March 2023.